 Record Holders.
-If your shares of common stock are registered directly in your name with the Company's transfer agent as of the Record Date, then you are considered a record holder of the shares (a "Record Holder") and the Company has sent the proxy materials and the accompanying proxy card directly to you.
-A Record Holder may (i) vote in person at the annual meeting or (ii) vote by designating another person (the "proxy") to vote on his, her or its behalf by delivering a properly completed proxy card.
+If your shares of common stock were registered directly in your name with the Company's transfer agent as of the Record Date, then you are considered a record holder of the shares (a "Record Holder") and the Company has sent the proxy materials and the accompanying proxy card directly to you.
+A Record Holder may (i) vote in person at the Annual Meeting or (ii) vote by designating another person (the "proxy") to vote on his, her or its behalf by delivering a properly completed proxy card.
 By properly completing and delivering the accompanying proxy card, you designate Robert G. Schoenberger and Mark H. Collin as proxies and they will vote your shares in the manner that you specify on the proxy card or, if you do not give any specification with respect to a matter, FOR such matter.
 Your delivery of a proxy card will not affect your right to attend the Annual Meeting and vote in person.

 A Record Holder may revoke his, her or its designation of a proxy at any time before the taking of the vote at the Annual Meeting by (i) filing with Unitil's Corporate Secretary a later-dated written notice of revocation, (ii) delivering to Unitil's Corporate Secretary a properly completed, later-dated proxy card relating to the same shares or (iii) attending the Annual Meeting and voting in person (although attendance at the Annual Meeting will not in and of itself constitute a revocation of a proxy).
-You should send any written notice of revocation or subsequent proxy to Unitil's Corporate Secretary at the address listed on page 9 of this proxy statement so as to be delivered prior to the Annual Meeting.
+You should send any written notice of revocation or subsequent proxy to Unitil's Corporate Secretary at the address listed on page 1 of this proxy statement so as to be delivered prior to the Annual Meeting.

-Street Holders.
-If your shares of common stock are held in the name of a bank, broker or other nominee as of the Record Date, then you are considered a beneficial owner of the shares in street name (a "Street Name Holder ") and your bank, broker other nominee has sent this proxy statement and voting instructions to you.
-A Street Name Holder may direct his, her or its bank, broker, or other nominee on how to vote the shares by following the voting instructions provided by the bank, broker or other nominee.
-If a broker holds your shares and you do not direct the broker on how to vote the shares, then (i) the broker typically has discretionary authority to vote the shares on routine proposals and (ii) the broker typically does not have discretionary authority to vote the shares.
+Street Name Holders.
+If your shares of common stock are held in the name of a bank, broker or other nominee as of the Record Date, then you are considered a beneficial owner of the shares in street name (a "Street Name Holder ") and your bank, broker or other nominee has sent this proxy statement and voting instructions to you.
+A Street Name Holder should direct his, her or its bank, broker or other nominee on how to vote the shares by following the voting instructions provided by the bank, broker or other nominee.

-Street Name Holders may change how their bank, broker, or nominee will vote their shares by following the procedures provided by their bank, broker, or nominee.
+Street Name Holders may change how their bank, broker, or other nominee will vote their shares by following the procedures provided by their bank, broker or other nominee.